 Clark Atlanta University offers the service of delivering student refunds more quickly and conveniently via the Panther PAW Discover Card.
 This option is free to all enrolled students.
-To sign up, students must complete a Panther PAW and Money Network consent agreement by logging into http://panthernet.cau.edu/paw/default.aspx.
-To ensure accurate processing of your refund via the Panther PAW Discover Card, please be sure to have your consent form completed by the close of business, the day before refund processing.
-Refunds are generally processed every Tuesday to be available by the close of business on Wednesday via the Panther PAW Discover Card.
-Parent Plus and Student refunds are mailed on Fridays.
+To sign up, students must complete a Panther PAW and Money Network consent agreement by logging into www.cau.edu/auxiliary-services/Panther PAW Card.
+To ensure accurate processing of your refund via the Panther PAW Discover Card, please be sure to have your consent form completed by the close of business the day before refund processing.
+Refunds are generally processed every Tuesday to be available midnight Friday via the Panther PAW Discover Card.